 One cannot speak of Naxos without referring to its numerous and pristine blue flag beaches.
 Their quality of water is excellent much like the 30 plus beaches they lap.
 Only a few are organized while most are remote and secluded enough to require a motor car or for something a little different.
 Apart from the simple swimming and snorkeling options, for the more active there is sailing, kite and wind surfing and a fun option for children to be had at the water park.

 Other activities also exist.
 For those who want to test their skill with horseback riding, mountain biking and for those that want to test their nerves on the trails of Mount Zas.
 And for those who want to go fishing, you can ask a local fisherman to take you along; you will help him with his catch and in return, you will not only enjoy the fishing experience but also taste the freshly made kakavia soup.
+But when it comes down to something thrilling, sailing is the name and it is the ultimate holiday experience.

 Boredom is a choice, not an option on Naxos.